gkovacs/LiveScriptConsole/README.md

-# LiveScriptConsole
+# LiveScript Console

 A Chrome extension to allow writing of [LiveScript](http://livescript.net/) within the Web Inspector and run it within the context of the current window, just like the built-in console.

 ## Installation

-   * Available in the Chrome Web Store: https://chrome.google.com/webstore/detail/omnmkagnicpcpefgjdhngmjjoofoknfp
+   * Available in the Chrome Web Store: [LiveScript Console](https://chrome.google.com/webstore/detail/livescriptconsole/omnmkagnicpcpefgjdhngmjjoofoknfp)

 ## Features